indeedhat/db-vue/README.md

 ## Known issues
 - [ ] there is no feedback when running a query that does not have results (such as create table)
-- [ ] table context menu does not close when clicking off it